 Executive Director, Workforce

 Damien Stewart was appointed to the position in 2017 and leads workforce policy and coordination, staff recruitment and employment, and employee relations.

 Mr Stewart has nearly 30 years’ experience in the State’s public sector across a number of Government agencies, including holding executive positions in the Department for Child Protection and Family Support, the Department of the Premier and Cabinet and the Department of Corrective Services.

 Executive Director, Professional Standards and Conduct

-Mr Cullen has a Bachelor of Arts (Hons) in Community Justice and is responsible for standards of staff professional conduct and integrity, management of allegations of misconduct by staff, internal audit and assurance, risk management, criminal history screening and legal services.
+Fiona Hunt joined us in 2019 and is responsible for standards of staff professional conduct and integrity, management of staff misconduct allegations, audit, risk management, criminal history screening and legal services.

 Executive Director, Strategy and Policy

 Alison Ramm was appointed to this position in 2019 and is responsible for leading our strategic and policy direction and oversees organisational governance.